Polarization images of accretion flow around supermassive black holes: imprints of toroidal field structure: Results

 \subsection{Face-on model}

 Figure \ref{i30} shows the total intensity map, the LP vector fields, and the CP image for Model i30 from the left to the right, respectively.
 We take a small inclination angle, $i=30\degree$; that is, we see the equatorial plane or accretion disk from nearly the face-on direction.
-The total intensity image is similar to those seen in the previous calculation for M87* (see, e.g., figure 2 of Paper \Rnum{1}), showing a photon ring of a diameter of $\sim 50~{\rm \mu as}$ formed by light rays passing through close proximity of the black hole horizon, and multiple ring-like features due to emissions from axi-symmetric intermittent components in the inner disk.
+The total intensity image is similar to those seen in the previous calculation for M87* (see, e.g., figure 2 of Paper \Rnum{1}), showing a photon ring of a diameter of $\sim 50~{\rm \mu as}$ formed by light rays passing through close proximity of the black hole horizon, and multiple ring-like features besides the photon ring due to emissions from axi-symmetric intermittent components in the inner disk.
+Especially, the innermost ring-shaped feature corresponds to emission frrom the inner boundary of the disk, i.e.~the innermost stable circular orbit of the particle (ISCO; \cite{Bar72}).
 The left side of the multiple rings corresponds to the approaching side of the rotational disk, and therefore is brighter than the other side because of relativistic beaming effects.

 The LP image is vertically elongated and much brighter on the left side.
 The contrast between the left and right parts is much more enhanced in the LP image than in the total intensity image.
 Such a different tendency from the total intensity is due to the results of significant Faraday rotation.
 The LP vectors are very well ordered locally, compared with those in Paper \Rnum{1} (see their figure 2).
 The CP image is also characterized by a ring-like feature, as seen in Paper \Rnum{1}.
 However, there is a sign change across the line of $x_{\rm image}$ (Relative RA) $\sim 30~{\rm \mu as}$.
 We will discuss these features in detail below.